Privacy Policy — Tetrahue

 AdMob advertising data Serving ads to support the free game Legitimate interests for non-personalised ads; Consent for personalised ads (handled by AdMob’s UMP / iOS ATT prompt)

-Google Play Billing data Processing your purchase of Premium Unlock Performance of a contract (you bought it)
+Google Play Billing data / Apple StoreKit data Processing your purchase of Premium Unlock Performance of a contract (you bought it)

-Crash diagnostics Fixing bugs Legitimate interests — the data is anonymised by Google before we see it
+Crash diagnostics Fixing bugs Legitimate interests — the data is anonymised by the platform before we see it

 What we don’t do